Web Accessibility

 Legal Liability

-Section 508 of the Americans with Disabilities Act establishes guidelines that all Information and communications technology must be accessible to all people with disabilities and must be compatible with assistive technologies that make it easier to use those technologies.
+Section 508 of the Rehabilitation Act of 1973 establishes guidelines that all Information and communications technology must be accessible to all people with disabilities and must be compatible with assistive technologies that make it easier to access that communication.
 Adhering to the accessibility guidelines below meets our legal obligation by making sure that your page is compatible with those technologies.

 Text

 It's important to contain the information within your page in a logical structure of headings.
-Heading 1 and Heading 2 are built into the structure of the MJC template.
-They contain the top-level information about the page.
-Use headings 3, 4, 5 and 6 in a nested, hierarchical order to organize your information.
+Heading 1 is built into the structure of the MJC template.
+It contains the top-level information about the page.
+The Subheading for a page is Heading 2.
+Use headings 2, 3, 4, 5 and 6 in a nested, hierarchical order to organize your information.
 For example, several Heading 5 tags can appear under a Heading 4, but a Heading 5 will never appear immediately under a Heading 3.

 Accessible Images